qdang2025/Rusty-Banker/README.md

 # Rusty-Banker

 This is my final project for CS 377: Operating Systems.
+It is a Rust reimplementation and extension of Professor Tim Richards' Banker and Ledger project originally written in C++.

-It is intended to demonstrate my knowledge of concurrency and synchronization regardless of languages.
+This project is intended to demonstrate my knowledge of concurrency and synchronization regardless of languages.

 ## Installation and Setting Up